 “No, that’s nonsense.
 There’s no such thing as a wrong colour and there are colours that work better than others in certain situations.
 Any combination of colours can work as long they are in harmony tonally.

-THERE ARE IMPORTANT things to keep in mind when it comes to using colours outdoors, whether it be advertising or street signs.
+There are important things to keep in mind when it comes to using colours outdoors, whether it be advertising or street signs.

 “You want to be noticed but do it in your brand colours or people won’t notice that it's you.
 A lot of people say use bright colours but you easily end up shouting.
 The most visible colour in daylight is a bright yellow.
 The colour that advances towards us the quickest is red.
 The colour on British post boxes was blue originally but people kept walking into them so it was changed to red.
 Street signs are red or yellow because they are the most effective.”